 Memrise has a considerable language library, but there’s a catch.
 The course selection depends on the device language and the language pair.
 Memrise automatically detects your device’s language and localizes the interface.

 If we assume that your device’s language is Chinese, Memrise will see it as your source language and show you a list of available courses for Chinese.

 But don’t worry; you can change your native language, bearing in mind that there aren’t courses available in all languages.
 In such cases, the program will show you courses for English speakers.

 Written language is the most challenging aspect of Japanese.
 Memrise offers eight courses to ensure that you tackle the language thoroughly.
 After you grasp Katakana, you’ll be able to jump to the conversation level.

-The topics covered in the Japanese courses teach you how to say basic phrases such as telling time or the seasons.
-The more advanced lessons deal with abstract topics, such as space and time, the online world, heightened senses, etc. Therefore, you’ll be ready to participate in different conversations.
+The topics covered in the Japanese courses teach you to say basic phrases such as telling time or the seasons.
+The more advanced lessons deal with abstract issues, such as space and time, the online world, heightened senses, etc. Therefore, you’ll be ready to participate in different conversations.

 Memrise Chinese Review

-Due to the large number of Chinese characters, Memrise courses will teach you a sufficient number of them to be able to form sentences in Chinese.
-For the same reason, the courses consist of more levels than some other languages.
+Due to a large number of Chinese characters, Memrise courses will teach you a sufficient number of them to be able to form sentences in Chinese.
+For the same reason, the courses have more levels than some other languages.

 The Chinese 3, for example, has as many as 87 levels.